lilyosah/tech-knowledgebase/Design Patterns.md

 - Client: asks questions on behalf of users
 - Server: wait and respond to questions, serve many clients

+## Model-View-Controller (MVC)
+- Way to organize the server application in Client-Server Architecture ==Models:== Store data about one entity
+==Views:== Are the interface between the data and the user

 ## Peer-to-peer Architecture
 - 🌎 Used in BitTorrent
 - Every participant is both a client and participant